dagda1/blog/source/_posts/2012-04-22-ember-js-routemanager.markdown

 An **Ember.ViewState** object extends **Ember.State** and as the name suggests, **Ember.View** objects are associated with the **Ember.ViewState** .
 All child state objects in the above example are **ViewState** state objects and each **view** has a **templateName** property that is a relative path to a <a href="http://www.handlebarsjs.com" target="_blank">handlebars</a> template.

-Anybody from a .NET background will wince at the name ViewState but I can assure you, there is no connnection whatsoever.
+Anybody from a .NET background will wince at the name ViewState but I can assure you, there is no connection whatsoever.

 When a StateManger is composed of instances of **ViewState** objects, the StateManager will interact with Ember's view system and manage which views are added and removed from the DOM based on the StateManager's current state.
 One way of transitioning between states is to invoke the **goToState** method:
 {% codeblock %}